1,000+ Opportunities

 Nonprofits that focus on the following are encouraged to apply: access to K-12 sports/mentoring/tutoring, basic needs assistance, addiction recovery/prevention, and/or mental health (including animal therapy).

-Based on current listing details, eligibility includes: Nonprofits serving youth in Delaware's New Castle, Kent, and Sussex Counties.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits serving youth in Delaware's New Castle, Kent, and Sussex Counties.
+Confirm the full requirements in the official notice before applying.